 What causes a chemical pregnancy?

 There are other, less common, causes of a chemical pregnancy.
 If the mother has an overactive immune system, there can be problems with proper implantation.
-Genetic abnormalities in one of the parents can also increase the chances of a miscarriage.
-This can be ascertained if you and your partner have genetic testing done, although most doctors will not recommend this unless there have been multiple miscarriages.
-Abnormalities with the mother’s uterus can also lead to miscarriage.
-Infections can cause a miscarriage, so it is important to see a medical professional before you begin trying to conceive.
-The risk of miscarriage also increases with age.
-By the time a woman is 40, her chance of miscarriage is 40%.
+Genetic abnormalities in one of the parents can also increase the chances of a miscarriage.6 This can be ascertained if you and your partner have genetic testing done, although most doctors will not recommend this unless there have been multiple miscarriages.
+Abnormalities with the mother’s uterus can also lead to miscarriage.3 Infections can cause a miscarriage, so seeing a medical professional before you begin trying to conceive is important.4 The risk of miscarriage also increases with age.
+By the time a woman is 40, her chance of miscarriage is 40%.2

 Is treatment necessary?

-No treatment is necessary for a chemical pregnancy.
-Losses that occur later in pregnancy may need to be monitored or even require surgery if a miscarriage is incomplete.
-However, since a chemical pregnancy occurs so early, it rarely requires any kind of treatment or monitoring.
-You should see your medical professional, though, since the symptoms of a chemical pregnancy can also be symptoms associated with a normal pregnancy or other pregnancy complications.
+No treatment is necessary for a chemical pregnancy.5 Losses that occur later in pregnancy may need to be monitored or even require surgery if a miscarriage is incomplete.
+However, since a chemical pregnancy occurs so early, it rarely requires treatment or monitoring.5 You should see your medical professional, though, since the symptoms of a chemical pregnancy can also be symptoms associated with a normal pregnancy or other pregnancy complications.

 No matter how early, it is still a loss.

 While it is an early miscarriage, a chemical pregnancy is still a miscarriage.
 It is still devastating.
 You still need to grieve the loss.
 I have had two other pregnancy losses – one at 11 weeks and one at 12 weeks.
 All miscarriages are hard.
 Understand that you and your partner may grieve differently.
 You may find counseling helpful or talking to a trusted friend.
 It helped me to talk to friends and coworkers who knew the pain of having a miscarriage.
-Journaling can also be useful in dealing with grief.
-You may find online support groups helpful as well because you can talk to other women who have experienced what you are going through.
+Journaling can also help deal with grief.
+You may also find online support groups helpful because you can talk to other women who have experienced what you are going through.

 How soon should you try to get pregnant again?

 Maybe you want to wait to try and conceive again.
 If so, discuss contraception options with your healthcare provider.
 You will most likely be able to begin using any option immediately.
 On the other hand, you may want to get pregnant immediately.
 Either way, it is a personal decision that should be made between you and your partner.
 Your doctor may recommend you wait 1-2 weeks after your chemical pregnancy before having intercourse to reduce the risk of infection.
-However, once that period has passed, you can try to conceive again.
-There is no evidence to suggest that waiting to conceive increases your chances of having a healthy pregnancy.
+However, you can try to conceive once that period has passed.
+There is no evidence to suggest that waiting to conceive increases your chances of having a healthy pregnancy.2

-The good news is the vast majority of women who suffer a chemical pregnancy or miscarriage go on to have healthy babies later.
-Try not to become discouraged by your loss.
+The good news is that most women who suffer a chemical pregnancy or miscarriage have healthy babies later.4,5 Try not to become discouraged by your loss.
 Keep hoping and trying for a baby.
 It will all be worth it someday when you hold a sweet little one in your arms.